owncloud-archive/documentation/admin_manual/enterprise/external_storage/windows-network-drive_configuration.rst

 ..
 Note:: The notifier only works with remote storage on Windows servers.
 It does not work reliably with Linux servers due to technical limitations.

-Your ``smbclient`` versions needs to be 4.x, as older versions do not support notifications.
+Your ``smbclient`` version needs to be 4.x, as older versions do not support notifications.
 The ownCloud server needs to know about changes to files on integrated storage so that the changed files will be synced to the ownCloud server, and to desktop sync clients.

 Files changed through the ownCloud Web interface, or sync clients are automatically updated in the ownCloud file cache, but this is not possible when files are changed directly on remote SMB storage mounts.